HarrisonBall/filter_function_calculations-master/README.md

 # filter_function_calculations

-This repository is cloned from the repository from the research group in which I did my PhD, the Quantum Control Laboratory.
+This repository is cloned from the repository from the research group in which I did my PhD, the Quantum Control Laboratory, the Uniersity of Sydney.
 This code was written by me during my PhD.
 I posted it on QCL public repository prior to working at Q-CTRL.
 The original README in that upload read as follows.